buzzer-re/eqfunc/README.md

 This script was built on top of [r2pipe](https://github.com/radareorg/radare2-r2pipe), a radare2 script interface, so in order to run this as a standalone tool you will need to install [radare2](https://github.com/radareorg/radare2) or [rizin](https://github.com/rizinorg/rizin), then install the python dependencies:

-> pip install requirements.txt --user
+> pip install -r requirements.txt --user

 You now are ready to go.